7 Tiny Habits That Improve Focus For Students with ADHD

 One of the secret tools executive function coaches use all the time is motivational interviewing or MI.

 The main idea with MI is that you ask leading questions to encourage students to make executive decisions, rather than telling them what to do.
-This strategy can be applied to supporting students who are resistant to work on an overwhelming assignment.

 By giving the learner agency over the time and duration of the activity, they are more inclined to start and remain focused on their one thing.